Hong Kong Island

 THE SHOPHOUSE

-Housed in a 1930s Grade III heritage building known as “tong lau”, THE SHOPHOUSE explores boundaries between art, design, and everyday living.
+Housed in a 1930s Grade III tenement heritage building, THE SHOPHOUSE was founded in 2020, and explores the boundaries between art, design, and everyday living.
 The five-story building is a 4,000-square-foot gallery space with each floor dedicated to the works of different unconventional local and overseas artists whose stimulating programmes weave different forms of artistic expressions into everyday life.

 HAPPY VALLEY